MaayanLab/clustergrammer-docs/docs/biology_specific_features.rst

 **Enrichrgram**

+Enrichrgram enables users to find biological information specific to their genes of interest (using `Enrichr`_) and import this directly into the visualization as row categories (see screenshot below).
+Enrichrgram can be run on the front-end or back-end (using the :ref:`clustergrammer_py_api` to pre-calculate Enrichrgram results).
+This feature enables enrichment analysis to be performed within the visualization itself by both the original author of the visualization and anyone viewing the visualization.

-Users can also import biological information about their genes directly into the visualization (see screenshot below).
-Simply click the Enrichr-logo at the top-left of the heatmap to bring up a list of libraries from Enrichr, then click on a library to obtain enriched terms for your genes of interest.
+To use Enrichrgram on the front-end simply click the Enrichr-logo at the top-left of the heatmap to bring up a list of libraries from Enrichr, then click on a library to obtain enriched terms for your genes of interest (see screenshot below).
 For instance, clicking on 'ChEA 2016' will enrich for up-stream transcription factors.
 The enriched terms are shown as row categories, which enables users to see which genes are associated with each term.
 The row-category titles give the enriched term name, and the red-bars represent the significance of the enrichment (see `Enrichr combined score`_).
 Users can run enrichment analysis on specific clusters of genes by filtering the matrix to only show only their genes of interest: e.g. use the dendrogram Crop buttons or Brush-Crop buttons to select a subset of genes for analysis.

+To pre-calculate enrichment results on the back-end run the ``enrichrgram`` method described in the :ref:`clustergrammer_py_api` before clustering.
+The Jupyter notebook `Clustergrammer_CCLE_Notebook.ipynb`_ demonstrates how to use the ``enrichrgram`` method to pre-calculate enrichment analysis results for your visualization.

 .. figure:: _static/enrichrgram_results.png